-In addition, in the ordinary course of business, we routinely enhance our information systems by either upgrading current systems or implementing new ones.
-Except as may be otherwise described herein, there have been no changes in our internal control over financial reporting during the quarter ended December 31, 2019 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+In the ordinary course of business, we routinely enhance our information systems by either upgrading current systems or implementing new ones.
+There were no changes in our internal control over financial reporting (as such term is defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) that occurred during the year ended December 31, 2020 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.